What is “Narrative Walks”?

 Participants will keep their journals as a reminder of their journey through the bush and the narrative metaphor as it unfolded in their reflections and processing.
 Participants can choose to come back and walk again in the future if they wish.
 They may speak with others about their experience and invite them along, or step up to be mentors on future walks.

-Participants have the option of receiving ongoing one-to-one counselling and ecotherapy from the Group Facilitator who is an Accredited Mental Health Social Worker.
+Participants have the option of receiving ongoing one-to-one counselling and ecotherapy from Lucy, an Accredited Mental Health Social Worker.